Patrick McGilligan (Fine Gael politician)

 Patrick Joseph McGilligan (12 April 1889 – 15 November 1979) was an Irish Fine Gael politician who served as the 14th Attorney General of Ireland from 1954 to 1957, Minister for Finance from 1948 to 1951, Minister for External Affairs from 1927 to 1932 and Minister for Industry and Commerce from 1924 to 1932.
 He served as a Teachta Dála (TD) from 1923 to 1965.

 Early life

 McGilligan was born in Hanover Place, Coleraine, County Londonderry, the son of Patrick McGilligan, a draper, who would serve as MP for South Fermanagh from 1892 to 1895 for the Irish Parliamentary Party, and Catherine O'Farrell.
 He was educated at St Columb's College in Derry; Clongowes Wood College in County Kildare and University College Dublin.

 Lawyer and politician

-He joined Sinn Féin but was unsuccessful in his attempt to be elected as an MP at the 1918 general election.
+McGillgan joined Sinn Féin and in 1916 was expelled from his golf club for wearing an emblem supporting the party.
+He was unsuccessful in his attempt to be elected as an MP at the 1918 general election.
 McGilligan was called to the bar in 1921.